-2020 Vision has guided NJIT toward remarkable accomplishments over the past 4 years in education, research, and community growth.
-The profile of entering undergraduates has transformed with the number of freshmen applications dramatically surpassing initial expectations and even upwardly revised expectations.
-The performance of students, particularly the graduation rate and the average time to degree have also improved dramatically.
+2020 Vision has guided NJIT toward remarkable accomplishments over the past five years in education, research, and community growth.
+The profile of entering undergraduates has transformed with the number of freshmen applications dramatically surpassing initial expectations in 2014 and even upwardly revised expectations since then.
+The performance of students, particularly the graduation rate and the average time to degree, have also improved dramatically.
 Consistent with these developments, job placement of students and the percentage of undergraduates with milestone experiences have made notable strides.

 The transformation of NJIT has touched all parts of the community.
 In research, NJIT has seen laudable growth in externally funded research and development with both academic research and NJII leading the way.
-This growth has led Carnegie Classifications to move NJIT into the highest category for research activity.
+This growth has led the Carnegie Classification of Institutions of Higher Education to move NJIT into the highest category (R1) for research activity.
 Faculty contributions have reached new levels in the number of faculty awards and the impact of scholarship.
 Additionally, the increase in exchanges and collaborations with international partners, both faculty and students, has notably grown the international image of the university.
-Finally, our investments in faculty and facilities renewal have paid off in opportunities for education, potential for research, and improvements in faculty size and facilities' condition.
+Finally, our investments in faculty and facilities renewal have paid off in opportunities for education and the potential for research.
 Combined, this transformation has moved NJIT into the top 100 universities in the United States, according to the US News ranking of national universities.